 metadata: Any [0..*]

-One concrete specialization of the AbstractObservationCollectionTypeCodeListValue class is provided in the Basic Observations package: CollectionTypeByMemberCharacteristicsSemantics with an initial set of two values: homogenous and summarizing, which define how the properties of the ObservationCharacteristics instances associated with the ObservationCollection instance relate to the corresponding properties of the collection members (see clause Attribute collectionType).
+One concrete specialization of the AbstractObservationCollectionTypeCodeListValue class is provided in the Basic Observations package: CollectionTypeByMemberCharacteristicsSemantics with an initial set of two values: ‘homogenous’ and ‘summarizing’, which define how the properties of the ObservationCharacteristics instances associated with the ObservationCollection instance relate to the corresponding properties of the collection members (see clause Attribute collectionType).
 Other Observation collection classifications may be added by specializing the AbstractObservationCollectionTypeCodeListValue as required.

 Edition 1 provided a collection of Sampling features as SF_SamplingFeatureCollection class with a single association role member: SF_SamplingFeature.
 In Edition 2 this is modelled as SampleCollection class in the Basic Samples package with the following attributes, associations and cardinalities: